troymillett/StarterKit/README.md

 npm run build
 npm run deploy
 ```
 You can now add your Custom App as Card to any page in Domo!
+(We'll do that shortly)